 When outside and Taps is played, come to attention, face in the direction of the music, and, if in uniform, render a salute.
 In civilian attire, the cadet will come to attention and place the right hand over the heart.
 If inside and Taps can be heard, all cadets will observe a moment of silence until Taps is finished.
-BDO's and the chain of command will enforce quiet in hallways during Taps.
-Knock-ups will not occur until Taps is finished.

 All cadets while in uniform will salute the Rock, at the base of the VT.
-They will salute as they pass the Rock, facing the Rock (similar to the head movement performed in an eyes-right) three paces before and three paces after it.
-All cadets in civilian attire will put their hand over their heart and look at the Rock as they pass it (similar to the head movement performed in an eyes-right), three paces before and three paces after.
+They will salute as they pass, facing the Rock (similar to the head movement performed in an eyes-right) three paces before and three paces after it.
+All cadets in civilian attire will put their hand over their heart and look at the Rock as they pass (similar to the head movement performed in an eyes-right), three paces before and three paces after.

 The Rock is a memorial to all VTCC graduates killed in World War I and while not dedicated so, it is also a symbol to all former VTCC graduates who have died in conflict.